aspnet/Blazor.Docs/docs/host-and-deploy/hosting-models.md

 * Less mature .NET runtime and tooling support (for example, limitations in .NET Standard support and debugging)

 > [!NOTE]
 > Visual Studio includes the **Blazor (ASP.NET Core hosted)** project template for creating a Blazor app that runs on WebAssembly and is hosted on an ASP.NET Core server.
-The server-side app merely serves the Blazor app to clients.
-The server-side app doesn't directly interact with the app after serving it to clients other than to possibly serve static assets from its web root (for example, *wwwroot*).
+The ASP.NET Core app serves the Blazor app to clients but is otherwise a separate process.
+The client-side Blazor app can interact with the server over the network using Web API calls or SignalR connections.

 > [!IMPORTANT]
 > If a Blazor app (based on the **Blazor** project template) uses the client-side (in-process) hosting model and is hosted as an IIS sub-application in an ASP.NET Core app, it's important to disable the inherited ASP.NET Core Module handler.
 Remove the handler in the Blazor app's published *web.config* file by adding a `<handlers>` section to the file: